Working together to achieve safer point to point transport in NSW

 - upon request, you are unable to pay the agreed fare

-- if you are smoking, or drinking alcohol, and refuse to stop
+- you are smoking, or drinking alcohol, and refuse to stop

 - you are, or are likely, to otherwise cause inconvenience, a nuisance or annoyance.

-For all customer service enquiries, including issues relating to the standard, quality and value of the service, driver or any other additional parts of the service, please contact the service provider.
-For example: the taxi company or booking service.
+For all customer service enquiries, including issues relating to the standard, quality and value of the service, driver or any other additional parts of the service, please contact the taxi company or booking service.
 Contact details for all authorised service providers in NSW are available on the Find a Service Provider page.

-If contacting the service provider is unsuccessful, you can contact Transport for NSW’s transport feedback for assistance on 131 500.
+If contacting the service provider is unsuccessful, you can contact Transport for NSW’s transport feedback for online assistance or dial 131 500.
 The 131 500 feedback line can also provide information on secure taxi ranks and accessible travel.

 Making a safety complaint